-(2) The Committee shall be an integral part of the government of the City, but shall exercise its powers and duties under this Article independent from the City Council, City Manager, and City Attorney, except by request of the Committee.
-The Committee ; the Committee is not a separate legal entity.
-The Committee may carry out its purposes with City employees, third party contractors, or any combination of the two, and may request the services of the City Attorney, who shall provide them pursuant to the lawful duties of the office in Article 711 of the City Charter.
+(k) Integrity and Autonomy of Committee.
+The Committee shall be an integral part of the government of the City, but shall exercise its powers and duties under this Article independent from the City Council, City Manager, and City Attorney, except by request of the Committee.
+The Committee may request the services of the City Attorney, who shall provide them pursuant to the lawful duties of the office in Article 711 of the City Charter.
 In the period between the effective date of this Article and the appointment of the initial members of the Committee, the City shall take whatever steps necessary to perform the duties of the Committee and implement the purposes of this Article.